Back to top

 c. extend collective cohesion.

-The case of the municipality of Versoix is offered to the Transition Workshop to study the feasibility of this triptych of solutions.
-Between lake and mountain, with communal, cantonal and national borders, under the noise of airplanes and adjacent to the main road network, the municipality is seeking to reinvent its roadmap to meet the needs of its inhabitants.
+The municipality of Versoix presents a compelling case to the Transition Workshop, offering a study of the feasibility of these three-fold solutions.
+Situated between lake and mountain, with communal, cantonal, and national borders, amidst aircraft noise and adjacent to major road networks, the municipality seeks to chart a new course to meet the needs of its residents.